Characterizations of $H^1$ and Fefferman-Stein decompositions of ${\rm BMO}$ functions by systems of singular integrals in the Dunkl setting: Proof of characterization of H1 by systems of singular integrals

 \section{Proof of characterization of \texorpdfstring{$H^1_{\rm Dunkl}$}{H1} by systems of singular integrals}

 { \begin{proof}[Proof of Theorem \ref{teo:main_1}] Having Theorem \ref{UchiyamaDecomposition0} about the decompositions of compactly supported ${\rm BMO}(\mathbf X)$-functions, the proof of Theorem~\ref{teo:main_1} goes by standard arguments.
 For the sake of completeness we provide the details.
 Assume that $f$ is a complex valued $L^1(dw)$-function such that $\mathbf S^{\{j\}}f\in L^1(dw)$ for all $j=1,\dots,d$.
-Set $\mathbf S^{\{0\}}=\text{\rm Id}$.
+Recall that $\mathbf S^{\{0\}}=\text{\rm Id}$.
 Consider the functional

 Applying Theorem~\ref{UchiyamaDecomposition0}, {there are $\boldsymbol g_j\in L^2(dw)\cap L^\infty$, $j=0,1,\dots, d$, such that }

 Note that $f*h_t\in L^2(dw)$ for all $t>0$, so

 Hence, by~\eqref{eq:sum-g},